danielpowney/multi-rating/readme.txt

 * Add custom fields to collect additional information
 * Ratings moderation (approve or unapprove rating entries)
 * Logged in users can update or delete their existing ratings
-* New shortcodes, API functions and widgets (e.g. display user reviews and individual rating item results)
+* New shortcodes, API functions and widgets (i.e. reviews and rating item results)
 * Rating forms can optionally include a name, e-mail and comment fields
 * Ability to use text descriptions for select and radio options instead of numbers
 * Post, category and specific page filters to include (whitelist) or exclude (blacklist) automatic placement of the rating form and rating results
 * Options to exclude the home page and archive pages (i.e. Category, Tag, Author or a Date based pages)
-* Like/dislike or thumbs up/down rating item type
+* Thumbs up/thumbs down rating item type
-* Display detailed rating item results breakdown in a poll format
+* Display a breakdown of rating item results in 3 layouts
 * Allow/disallow anonymous user ratings option

 Check it out here http://danielpowney.com/downloads/multi-rating-pro/